 Because girls of all shades should feel beautiful too

-A parade unit where life-size doll costumes of your favorite characters and women of culture come to life.
-That’s us!
-In a world where racism still has roots, we’re on a mission to making diversity a life-size reality.
+A parade unit where life-size dolls of your favorite characters and women of culture come to life, that’s us!
+In a world where racism still has its roots, we’re on a mission to making diversity a life-size reality.

 Making diversity a life-size reality